 - Marinade.
-Essential for the most tender, juicy, and flavorful grilled chicken thighs.
-Whether you choose to use one of my delicious homemade marinades or another you enjoy is up to you.
+The key to grilling chicken thighs that are tender, juicy, and flavorful.
+Whether you choose to use one of my delicious homemade marinades, a spicy grilled chicken thighs marinade, or any other marinade is up to you.

 - Oil.
 Oiling your grill grates helps ensure that the chicken does not stick.

-- Combine the marinade ingredients and chicken in a ziptop bag.
-Marinate chicken for at least 30 minutes or up to 12 hours.
+- Marinate the Chicken.
+At least 30 minutes or up to 12 hours.

-- Grill chicken for 8 to 10 minutes at medium-high heat.
+- Grill the Chicken.
+Chicken thighs need about 8 to 10 minutes at medium-high heat.

-- Let rest for at least 5 minutes.
+- Rest.
+Let chicken rest for at least 5 minutes.
 Finish with herbs and lemon or lime juice.
 ENJOY!